Documentation

 In the sample output below, configured indicates where a new change was applied from the updated CRD:

-namespace/minio-operator configured
+namespace/minio-operator unchanged

 customresourcedefinition.apiextensions.k8s.io/miniojobs.job.min.io configured